 You may elect to receive the full monthly benefit described above for life, or you may elect to receive a Joint and Survivor Lifetime Benefit option to provide benefits after your death to your eligible designated beneficiary, including an eligible designated domestic partner.
 If you elect a Joint and Survivor Lifetime Benefit option, the monthly Benefit amount is subject to actuarial reduction to provide a 50%, 75% or 100% continuation of benefits to your eligible designated beneficiary.
-A Social Security adjustment option is also available.
+Except when the Plan is in "critical status" under applicable funding rules in the Internal Revenue Code, a Social Security adjustment option is also available.
 See Section VI.B.4 below for details.